tasdikrahman/tasdikrahman.me/about.md

 This site is a partial collection of projects I've worked on, stories I've written down, software I've published.

-I love working on tools, infrastructure and helping scale applications from ground up.
-Started out as a [pythonista](https://python.org/) but I mostly program in [golang](https://golang.org) and [ruby](https://www.ruby-lang.org/en/) now.
+I love working on tools, infrastructure and helping scale systems from ground up.
+Started out as a [pythonista](https://python.org/) but I mostly dabble around in [golang](https://golang.org) and [ruby](https://www.ruby-lang.org/en/) these days.

-When not writing code, I can be found playing football (soccer if you may), watching EPL (Go Chelsea!), backpacking across the Indian subcontinent and outside of it once in a while, tending to my home garden, watching the local theatre companies perform or watch the local comics at [the comedy club](https://www.comedywagon.com/).
+When not writing code, I can be found playing football (soccer if you may), watching EPL (Go Chelsea!), backpacking across the Indian subcontinent and outside of it once in a while, tending to my home garden, watching the local theatre companies perform or trying to improve my skills at [Argentine tango](https://en.wikipedia.org/wiki/Argentine_tango) over at a milonga.

 You can find the list of talks given by me [here](https://tasdikrahman.me/speaking/).